tracking-exposed/pornhub.tracking.exposed/content/criticala.md

 ### PH dont seems to be very comfortable with communication theory, so we'd like to help.

-For example in their 2017 insight, PH pokes Marshall McLuhan and his theory: “the medium is the message” to pretend that they're investigating on media where porn is made available, discovering that is a smartphone..
-We enjoy correct them: **the medium where the porn is carried here, is pornhub**. _Is the policy in the platform, allowing every kind of content to be uploaded, ignoring complaing on abusive material, using algorithms that test appeal of videos by showing them to random watcher._
+In their 2017 insight, PH pokes Marshall McLuhan and his theory: “the medium is the message” to pretend that they're investigating on media where porn is made available, discovering that is a smartphone...
+We enjoy correct them: **the medium where the porn is carried, is pornhub**. _Is the policy in the platform, allowing every kind of content to be uploaded, ignoring complaing on abusive material, using algorithms that test appeal of videos by showing them to random watcher._ That cesspool is your medium.

 What Professor McLuhan has suggested, is that information is no longer an instrument for producing economic merchandise, but has itself become the chief merchandise.
-We found amusing that PH mention his work without realizing how it would backfire 🤷.
+We found amusing that PH mention his work without realizing how it would backfire (karma!)

 ---
-about us

----

-# Are we bigots!?
+## About us: _Are we the bigots!?_

-Not really, think about us as sex-positive algorithm-skeptic exploitation-angry.
+Not really.
+Think about us as sex-positive algorithm-skeptic exploitation-angry.

-## About the project

 [pornhub.tracking.exposed](/preview) is a browser extension that permits you to scrape personalized content that PornHub delivers to you.
-We built it so we can use it to organize collaborative observations.
+We built it so you or dedicated researchers can get reliable data to talk about personalization algorithms.
-To stay update please follow us on [twitter](https://twitter.com/trackingexposed?lang=en), [facebook](https://www.facebook.com/personalizationalgorithm/), or join our [mattermost](https://chat.securitywithoutborders.org/community/channels/trackingexposed) channel.
+To know more, check [Manifesto](https://tracking.exposed/manifesto), don't expect may messages from our [twittr](https://twitter.com/trackingexposed?lang=en), we wish to coordinate experiments (on [fb community page](https://www.facebook.com/personalizationalgorithm/) 🤷), like the first [collective observation of pornhub algorithm](/potest/final-1), or the equivalent about [youtube](https://youtube.tracking.exposed/wetest/1).

+For more direct questions join our [mattermost](https://chat.securitywithoutborders.org/community/channels/trackingexposed) channel, check our AGPL code on [github](https://github.com/tracking-exposed), or mail _pornhub-team at tracking dot exposed_.

 ---
 details & know more

----

 #### Pornhub mixes the dynamic of a pseudo-social network, where independent content producers meet buyers.
 The reason they give so much attention to the new Verified Amateurs is because they are the *cheapest* way to attract new visitors.